mikemeyer186/conduit/README.md

 ### Configuration of Github Actions Workflow

-You can configure the workflow in the `.github/workflows/deploy.yml` file.
+You can configure the workflow in the `.github/workflows/deployment.yml` file.
 The following settings can be changed:

+-   `tags`: The workflow is triggerd by pushing a tag that starts with `v` (e.g., `v1.0.0`).
+You can change this to any other tag pattern.
+The tag `latest`is deactivated by default, but you can enable it by changing the `flavor` setting in the `docker/metadata-action` step to `latest=true`.
+-   `branches`: The workflow is not triggered by pushing to a branch, but you can change this to any branch you want by uncommenting the line in the `on.push` section.
--   `branches`: The branch that is used to trigger the workflow.
-The default branch is `workflow`.
+-   `REGISTRY`: The registry where the images are pushed.
+The default value is `ghcr.io`.
--   `DEPLOY_DIR`: The directory on your server where the repository is cloned.
-The default value is `$HOME/repos`.
+-   `target`: The target directory on your server where the `docker-compose.yml` file is copied.
+The default value is `$HOME/repos/${{ github.repository.name }}`.
+If you changed the directory name, you need to change the destination where the `docker-compose.yml` file is executed (Line 105 and 118 in the `deployment.yml` file).